MG 3 machine gun: Feeding system

-Alternatively the MG 3 can also be fed by disintegrating metal M13 link belts (designated DM60 by Germany) used by many NATO member states.
+Alternatively, the MG 3 can also be fed by disintegrating metal M13 link belts (designated DM60 by Germany) used by many NATO member states.
 M13 links are also used on the Dillon M134D Minigun, M60, FN MAG, HK21 and MG5 machine guns among others.
 The disintegrating metal belt is fed from the left side.
 Ejection of empty M13 links is to the right side, and spent cartridge cases are ejected downwards.
 The inexpensive M13 links are considered disposable.

-Both belt types are of push-through type and use a metal lip that is arrested in the rim of the cartridges to correctly position and fix the cartridges in place.
+Both belt types are of the push-through type and use a metal lip that is arrested in the rim of the cartridges to correctly position and fix the cartridges in place.
 The feeding system is based on the direct push-through of the cartridge out of the belt link into the gun's chamber.
 Feed is performed in two steps by a pawl-type feeding mechanism that continues to move the belt during both the rearward and forward cycles of the reciprocating bolt, producing a smooth belt flow.

-For field use there are several ammunition containers available.
+For field use, there are several ammunition containers available.
 The Gurttrommel (belt drum) contains a 50-round DM1 or DM60 belt.
 The Gurttrommel is not a true magazine but holds a curled 50-round belt preventing it from snagging, twisting and getting stuck during mobile assaults.
 The steel DM2 ammunition box contains a 250-round DM1 belt and the smaller plastic DM40004 ammunition box contains a 100-round DM1 belt or a 120-round DM60/M13 belt.
 The German military tends to use non-disintegrating DM1 belts for general use and disintegrating DM60/M13 belts in vehicle or aircraft fixed MG 3 mountings that allow for collecting the ejected link pieces for reuse.